k-v-n-p/errrr/README.md

 * (optional) Add the database URI and credentials in the .env file

 ## Usage
-* If the optional step is ommited in the setup section remove <em>line 226</em>: "requireAuth," from line 225 of src/app.js
+* If the optional step is omitted in the setup section remove <em>line 226 : "requireAuth," </em> from line 225 of src/app.js
 * Download and extract the zip file contents.
 * Run the application: execute node src/app.js
 * Train and run our RASA model with the dataset